CYA has been overseeing students in volunteer placements and internships in Greece for

 If you cancel at any time before the agreed-upon starting date of the Internship, you will receive a full refund, including the $150 deposit.
 There will be no refund if you cancel after the agreed-upon starting date of the Internship.

 Submit the following by e-mail to email@example.com:

 - A statement of 500-800 words describing the type of internship you are interested in, the reasons, what you can offer and what you expect to gain from the internship.

 - Your Resume, which should include contact information of two references.

 - An unofficial transcript from your home institution.

-Upon receipt of the above, the CYA supervisor will contact you to start the process of matching you with the appropriate institution and putting together the components of your internship.
-Once the internship has been designed, CYA will send you a Letter of Acceptance.
-After that, the CYA supervisor will work with the Internship Supervisor(s) at selected organization(s) in order to secure the Internship.
+Upon receipt of the above, the CYA faculty supervisor will contact you to start the process of matching you with the appropriate institution and putting together the components of your internship.
 When your Internship is confirmed CYA will send you a Letter of Confirmation for you to sign and return.
-The Letter of Confirmation will contain a description of your assignment and the Start and End dates of your Internship.
+The Letter of Confirmation will contain a detailed description of your internship project and schedule, and the start and end dates of your internship.